McWhity/sense/joss_paper/paper.md

 The SenSE package currently includes several surface models such as Oh92 [@oh_empirical_1992], Oh04 [@yisok_oh_quantitative_2004], Dubois95 [@dubois_measuring_1995], IEM [@fung_backscattering_1992], and the surface component of the Water Cloud Model (WCM) [@attema_vegetation_1978].
 For canopy modeling, it supports models like SSRT [@de_roo_semi-empirical_2001, @ulaby_microwave_2014] and WCM [@attema_vegetation_1978].

-Additionally, the framework incorporates the dielectric mixing model by Dobson et al. [@dobson_microwave_1985], available in various versions for converting soil moisture content to a dielectric constant.
+Additionally, the framework incorporates the dielectric mixing model by @dobson_microwave_1985, available in various versions for converting soil moisture content to a dielectric constant.
 SenSE also includes essential utility functions, such as those for frequency-wavelength conversion and calculating Fresnel reflectivity coefficients, further enhancing its analytical capabilities.

 For more detailed information, users are directed to the ReadtheDocs documentation and the original sources of each model, ensuring comprehensive access to technical details and operational guidelines.